Article April 2, 2026

 • RhymeFlux highlights these patterns in real-time so your flow never stumbles.

-My name is Luke Mounthill, founder of RhymeFlux.
-For two years every verse came out as straight AABB couplets.
+For two years every verse I wrote came out as straight AABB couplets.
 The day I started swapping into ABAB mid-verse and stacking internal rhymes, the booth playback finally sounded like a song instead of a wordlist.
+Seeing that switch on the page is the whole reason RhymeFlux exists.

 Most beginners treat rhyming as matching the last two letters of a line.
 In modern hip-hop, that is the fastest way to sound like a nursery rhyme.